 Mendocino has a mix of different climates and topographies to explore.
 There is everything from the vineyards of wine country along the Russian River to sweeping majestic coastal views of the Lost Coast.
 And of course, who can forget the redwood forests with trees big enough to drive through.

-Here is what you need to know about visiting Mendocino County with kids and why it is a worthy destination for families in their Northern California travels.
+From what to do to where to stay and eat, here is what you need to know about visiting Mendocino with kids and why it is a worthy destination for families traveling in Northern California.

 Mendocino County Basics